-As from 1 January 2009, no deduction will be allowed in respect of royalty payments if:
+As from 1 January 2009, no deduction is allowed in respect of royalty payments if:

-- the intellectual property was at any time wholly or partly owned by the taxpayer or another South African resident, or - the intellectual property was developed by the taxpayer or a connected person who is a resident.
+- the intellectual property was at any time wholly or partly owned by the taxpaver or another South African resident, or - the intellectual property was developed by the taxpayer or a connected person who is a resident.

-If the royalty is subject to a withholding tax at a rate of at least 10% then a deduction of one third of the royalty will be allowed.
+If the royalty is subject to a withholding tax at a rate of at least 15% then a deduction of one third of the royalty is allowed.

-REGIONAL HEADQUARTER COMPANY
+HEADQUARTER COMPANY

-As from years of assessment commencing on or after 1 January 2011, a new headquarter company regime provides the following benefits:
+The headquarter company regime applies from years of assessment commencing on or after 1 January 2011 and provides for several benefits, including:

-- · its subsidiaries are not treated as controlled foreign companies - dividends are not subject to STC or Dividends Tax - no application of thin capitalisation rules merely because of the existence of back-to-back cross-border loans; and - exemption from the pending withholding tax on interest in respect of back-to-back loans
+- its subsidiaries are not treated as controlled foreign companies - dividends are not subject to Dividends Tax - no application of thin capitalisation or transfer pricing rules merely because of the existence of back-to-back cross-border loans - exemption from the pending withholding tax on interest in respect of back-to-back loans.